 The LC Trading Places concept is based on Trading Spaces (a popular TLC TV show).
 Two sets of homeowners trade houses for roughly 48 hours.
 During this period, each team completely redecorates (new paint, furniture, accessories, electronics, etc.) a room in their neighbor’s house.

-For the LC version, each team of designers will be given a budget of approximately $1,000 and access to Lynchburg College faculty and staff, and student volunteers.
+For the LC version, each team of designers will be given a budget of approximately $1,000 and access to University of Lynchburg faculty and staff, and student volunteers.
 The teams will have 42 hours to complete their projects with the program starting at 6 p.m.
 Friday, Oct.
 9, and finishing 12 noon Sunday, Oct.
 11.

 On Sunday, the College will host an open house for all neighbors and LC students to stop by and see the transformations.
 From 1 to 2 p.m., the McCray Family will be hosting an open house for those interested in seeing the transformations to their home.
 From 2 to 3 p.m., the LC students will be opening their house up as well for anyone who would like to see the changes that have been made.